gbmhunter/blog/content/electronics/components/diodes/leds/_index.md

 {{< img src="led-connected-to-micro-for-light-detection-schematic.png" width="502px" caption="Schematic showing how to connect an LED to a general microcontroller for light detection.
 The LED and resistor are connected to GPIO pins."  >}}

 The photocurrent of an LED is about 10-100 times smaller that that of a purpose-built photo-diode.
-The wavelength of peak sensitivity is usually a little less than the peak wavelength that it emits light at.
+The wavelength of peak sensitivity is usually a little less than the peak wavelength that it emits light at.HighLED is binned according to flux output.
+There are 5 bins:

+￼

 ## RGB LEDs